featbit/featbit/CONTRIBUTING.md

 npm run start
 ```

-The UI is available at [http://localhost:4200](http://localhost:4200).
+The UI would be available at [http://localhost:4200](http://localhost:4200).

 The above process would launch the UI in English language.

-As **ng serve** only supports one single locale, during development, the locale-switcher compoent doesn't work.
+As **ng serve** only supports one single locale, during development, the locale-switcher component doesn't work.
 If you want to check a different language,
 run the app with one of the following
 ```
-npm run start:en // English, available at localhost:4200
-npm run start:zh // Chinese, available at localhost:4201
+npm run start // English, available at localhost:4200 npm run start:zh // Chinese, available at localhost:4201
 ```